lorenzoferrarajr/lfj-zfrenderer/README.md

 ## Immutability

-An object instantiated from the `Lfj\ZfRenderer\Service\Renderer` class is immutable.
+An object instantiated from the `Lfj\ZfRenderer\Renderer` class is immutable.

 For example, the following code is used to add a custom `HelperPluginManager` instance to the `$renderer` object